Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Appendix: proof of Theorem

-Let $f:X\to X$ be an optimal map representing $\phi$.
-Then for any $\e >0$ there is $t_\e>0$ such that $\forall 0\leq t<t_\e$ there is an optimal map $g_t:Y_t\to Y_t$ representing $\phi$ such that \end{lem} \proof Except the definition of $g_t$, the proof goes exactly as that of Lemma~\ref{lemmaZnew}, and it is even simpler.
+\begin{lem}[When $\core(A)$ is trivial] Let $X,Y\in\overline{\Og(\Gamma)}$.
+Suppose that as graphs of groups, $X$ is obtained from $Y$ by collapsing a sub-forest $A=\sqcup A_i$ whose tree $A_i$ each contains at most one non-free vertex.
+Then the conclusion of Theorem~\ref{thmZnew} holds. \end{lem} \proof Except the definition of $g_t$, the proof goes exactly as that of Lemma~\ref{lemmaZnew}, and it is even simpler.
 So let's define $g_t$.
-As above $T^t$ denote the scaled version of $T$.
-Let $v_i$ be the vertex of $X$ resulting from the collapse of $T_i$.
+As above $A^t$ denote the scaled version of $A$.
+Let $v_i$ be the vertex of $X$ resulting from the collapse of $A_i$.
 The function $\lambda$ is now continuous